CarlDownsOracle/oci-cross-tenancy-proxy/README.md

 ----

-# Infrastructure as Code / Terraform using OCI Resource Manager
+# OCI Resource Manager

-Let's use the Function to proxy calls over to the `cli-remote` tenancy's Resource Manager to run some terraform.
+Let's use the Function to proxy calls over to the `cli-target` tenancy's Resource Manager to run some Terraform.

 ## List Architecture Types (Category 2)